AwlsomeAlex/muroinit/README.md

-# StarInit (StarLinux Init Scripts)
+# StarInit (StarLinux Init Scripts and InitramFS)
-StarInit is a series of Boot Scripts I used to initiate AwlsomeLinux and will use for StarLinux instead of having it held in one central Repository.
-These scripts should be compatible with other Minimal Linux Live Projects as long as they have Kernel Headers/Modules built during compiling.
+StarInit is basically the root directory of StarLinux along with the skeleton of the StarLinux project for purposes such as fresh installations and generation of the InitramFS.
+The boot scripts should be compadible with other Minimal Linux Live Projects as long as Kernel Headers/Modules are built during compiling.

 ## What's Included:
-* Required Boot Directories Created at Boot
+* Required Directories to boot
-* OverlayFS Mounter
+* Root Directory Mounter
 * /dev Occupier
 * Network Initiator
-* EXPERIMENTAL: Pivot Root Switcher

 ## Contributors:
 * Ivandavidov (Original Boot Scripts)
+* Gentoo Linux (Boot Script Concepts)
 * AwlsomeAlex (Rewritten Boot Scripts)